Live the History. Train for the Future.

 Dino Spencer, Angelo Dundee’s student and protégé is the direct lineage for the gym.
 Dino, who has lived his life in the gym and also trained under current world renowned trainer Freddy Roach, is now here to condition, work corners, and teach a new crop and changed generation the art of conditioning, boxing and a new found sport of MMA to youth, women and new-comers.
 Tom Tsatas, who coincidentally shares the same birthday with Muhammad Ali (Jan 17th), has used his passion for boxing to take on the insurmountable task of reviving the marvel that is the 5th St. Gym-thus, sustaining the legacy of its predecessor.
 Although Cassisus Clay or The Wizard Chris Dundee can never be replaced, for there can only ever be one of each, the world is sure to see a new line of accomplished fighters emerge from the 5th St. Gym.
 This duo has used the surreal energy of the legends who had trained here to uphold the memory of some of the greatest individuals in boxing history.
 Sadly Angelo passed away in February of 2012 but his spirit truly lives on.

-In 2013 the 5th St. Gym finally moved from the original location at 5th & Washington.
-It was there on and off for 63 years.
-CVS would take over and force the gym to move to a new location at 1434 Alton Rd.
-It has been a fresh new start but the gym has kept the heart and soul of its core between the new walls on Alton.
-It is not the location that matters but the soul of the gym.
+In 2013 the 5th St. Gym finally moved from the original location at 5th & Washington where it was on and off for 63 years.
+CVS would take over and force the gym to move to a temporary location, and again back to 5th St. where it is currently back home at 1019 5th St.

 The gym today is training an array of talent.
 Everyone from Victoria Secrets supermodel Adriana Lima to Bernard Hopkins and Grammy winner Cedric Gervais can be seen there on a regular basis.
-Fres Oquendo who fought recently for the WBA Championship and Bilal Laggoune who won the EBU Cruiserweight Championship make 5th St. Gym their home when in training camp.
+Almost every professional boxer in the world will come through and train at the 5th St. Gym when they are in South Florida.
 Mostly however, the locals who live and work in the area have made 5th St. Gym their second home.
 Moms, doctors, models, and dads and their kids alike are keeping the 5th St. Gym alive and well .
 We are truly excited and looking forward to even better times in the future.
 Thank you and remember.
 “It don’t cost nuthin to be nice!”-Angelo Dundee

-Thanks to Angelo Dundee and Ferdie Pacheco from whom this information has been gathered.
+Thanks to Angelo Dundee (RIP)and Ferdie Pacheco (RIP) from whom this information has been gathered.